Get my list of the best apples you can use to make unsweetened applesauce. These apples are sweet enough on their own to not require any added sugar.

 Red & Golden Delicious

 America's once delicious apples have fallen on hard times in the eyes of apple fans.
 Toss either Red or Golden Delicious into your sauce is a cheap way to save you on the sugar.
+Although you may have to give me Red Delicious for free as I can't fathom payin money for them!

 A later season apple that definitely packs the punch in the sweetness category.